 - Assassin's Creed: Brotherhood has the 43-year old Ezio Auditore going up against the 26-year old Cesare Borgia, son of Assassin's Creed II Big Bad Rodrigo Borgia.

 - With the exception of Ocelot and Big Boss, the only guyies even older than Snake, Snake in Metal Gear Solid 4 is easily the senior of everyone he fights.
 And that was before he started to succumb to Rapid Aging.

-- Henry Hatsworth looks to be quite a bit older than his rival, Weasleby.
+- Henry Hatsworth in the Puzzling Adventure: Henry Hatsworth looks to be quite a bit older than his rival, Weasleby.
 He's definitely older than Cole.